 We provide a choice of scheduled and 'no frills' carriers to take advantage of the flexibility and pricing available.
 You should note that 'no frills' flights do not include in flight meals.
 The deposit at the time of booking is £250 per person or 10% of the total holiday cost, whichever is the greater, plus the cost of the flight.
 However, it may occasionally be necessary to charge a higher deposit due to a fluctuation in airfares, details of which would be advised to you at the time of booking.
 Any change of your flight to a different destination or routing, will be subject to availability and will incur the loss of the original deposit collected.
 Date and name changes are permitted, subject to availability and the relevant charges imposed as per the individual airlines own conditions (details available on request).
 Any changes made may also result in additional charges due to an increase in airfare or charges imposed.

-All prices quoted in brochures and online are calculated on the basis of known costs in June 2016 and exchange rates as published in the Financial Times in June 2016.
-Brochure prices can go up or down.
+All prices quoted in brochures and online are calculated on the basis of known costs at the time of publishing and the exchange rates used were as published in the Financial Times.
+Advertised prices can go up or down.
 Before you make a booking we will give you the up to date price of your chosen holiday, including the cost of any peak season supplements, fuel surcharges, upgrades or additional facilities which you have requested.
 Once you have accepted this price and we have issued a confirmation invoice, that price is fully guaranteed and will not be subject to any surcharges.

 Whilst we endeavour to ensure that the most up to date and correct prices are shown on our website and in our brochures, there may on occasion be an incorrect price shown, due to an unfortunate error or pricing change.
 We will advise you of any pricing change at the time of booking.
 If we become aware of any error, we will endeavour to notify you at the time of booking (if we are then aware of the mistake) or within 7 days of the time of booking, or as soon as reasonably possible.
 We must reserve the right to cancel the booking if you do not wish to accept the price which is actually applicable to the holiday in which case, you will be given the choice to amend your booking to an alternative holiday, at the correct price.